paulinepalma/MLM_final/Final_Project_markdown.md

 average value for TRT, across all participants and items, is 6.22055 log ms, so 502.9798 ms. Notice that, in the random effects table, three random effects can be found: the random intercept for ITEM, the random intercept for Subject, and the residuals.
+Observation of these residuals suggests that an important amount of participant variability, and a reduced amount of item variability.
+This contrast is not surprising, and it is found commonly in psycholinguistic research–items were strictly controlled for a range of factors that impact reading time, such as length and frequency, among others, thereby reducing variability in reading times across items.

 In what follows, we explore how important the clusters are in the MLM.